tf198/plodis/README.rst

 Current Status
 ==============
-Built from Redis 2.6.0 API with certain modules disabled and a few gaps.
+Built from Redis 2.4.0 API with certain modules disabled and a few gaps.
 Wherever a method is not implemented it will throw a ``PlodisNotImplementedError``.

 :Generic (Keys):
-   Full 2.6.0 coverage except DUMP, RESTORE, MIGRATE and OBJECT.
+   Full 2.4.0 coverage except OBJECT.
 :Strings:
-   Full 2.6.0 coverage.
+   Full 2.4.0 coverage.
 :Hashes:
-   Full 2.6.0 coverage.
+   Full 2.4.0 coverage.
 :List:
-   Full 2.6.0 coverage.
+   Full 2.4.0 coverage.
 :Sets:
-   Full 2.6.0 coverage.
+   Full 2.4.0 coverage.
 :Sorted Sets:
    Still to do...
 :Pub/Sub:
-   Full 2.6.0 coverage except PSUBSCRIBE and PUNSUBSCRIBE
+   Full 2.4.0 coverage.
 :Transaction:
    Background implementation.
 Currently has ``lock()`` and ``unlock()`` methods available on the ``Plodis::db`` module though I'll probably make this API compatible very soon.
 :Scripting:
    Not implemented.
 Should be possible with the PHP Lua extension though...
 :Connection:
-   Full 2.6.0 coverage.
+   Full 2.4.0 coverage.
 :Server:
    Implemented the methods that make sense...